Skip to content

 Race, Class, and College Access: Achieving Diversity in a Shifting Legal Landscape

-The Civil Rights Project, American Council on Education and Pearson will release its report “Race, Class, and College Access: Achieving Diversity in a Shifting Legal Landscape.”
-This event will also feature a series of conversations with experts on ensuring diversity in higher education.
-This in-person and live-stream event is co-hosted by ACE's Center for Policy Research and Strategy, Pearson’s Center for College & Career Success and the UCLA Civil Rights Project/Proyecto Derechos Civiles.
+The Civil Rights Project, American Council on Education and Pearson released its report, “Race, Class, and College Access: Achieving Diversity in a Shifting Legal Landscape,” at this event featuring a series of conversations with experts on ensuring diversity in higher education.
+This in-person and live-streamed event was co-hosted by ACE’s Center for Policy Research and Strategy, Pearson’s Center for College & Career Success and the UCLA Civil Rights Project/Proyecto Derechos Civiles.

 Download the full report.